How do the index and comparisons work?

 Each of these groups is subdivided in further groups, each of them with a different weight inside the supergroup.
 Each of these subgroups is captured in our database by using a 'proxy' representative product or service.

-Our statistical model aggregates, cleans up and models all the prices entered, removing erroneous and malicious entries in the process.
+Our statistical model then aggregates, cleans up and models all the prices entered, removing erroneous and malicious entries in the process.
 Our model produces an average for the price and also a reliability signal that indicates how good the underlying data is for that product or service.

 Using this reliability signal, when we detect that the data for a city or comparison is not 100% reliable we display a prominent warning letting you know about this issue.
 We will also exclude this city from our general index (although the cities will still be available to make direct comparisons, with the prominent warning displayed).

 Once we have reliable prices for each product and city, to compare two cities we will first convert both prices to a common currency using the current exchange rate (updated every 3 days).
 We then compare each individual product or service and find the difference in price between the two.
 We will then combine the results of every product within their group using the weight of each product to adjust the difference within the group.
 Then the price difference of the groups get weighted and combined together to get the final price difference between cities.

 What is the CoLI